Speculative Prefilling

 The Problem

 What exactly is going on when the spinner is running?
 This phase is known as the prefill phase.
-Here, the model processes all input tokens in parallel, building the KV cache.
-Unlike the decode step, we have all the inputs at the very start, computing the full attention matrix at the start!
+Here, the model processes all input tokens in parallel, computing the KV.
+Unlike the decode step, we have all the inputs at the very start, so we compute the full attention matrix at the start!
 Awesome!

 In theory, this should be a LOT faster than decoding, right?
 We can parallelize the prefill phase, but not the decode phase!
 So what’s going on?